-- i) Layoff method for C.E. faculty is by least total FTE service. - ii) If a C.E. faculty member has been identified for layoff and the remaining C.E. faculty in the program do not have the necessary qualifications, experience and abilities to teach the remaining courses or to perform the c) Alternate Work for Regular Faculty i) In the event work is not available in the program, an affected regular faculty member shall meet with the appropriate V.P. or delegate to identify unassigned work for which the affected faculty member has been inventoried within C.E., or non-teaching work for which the faculty member has the necessary qualifications, experience and abilities.
+- i) Layoff method for CPS faculty is by least total FTE service. - ii) If a CPS faculty member has been identified for layoff and the remaining CPS faculty in the program do not have the necessary qualifications, experience and abilities to teach the remaining courses or to perform the remaining services in the program, the determination of the CPS faculty member to be laid off shall recommence with that person with the next to least FTE service.

-A C.E. faculty member will be notified verbally, then in writing, as early as possible, stating the reason(s) for the layoff and the effective date of the layoff.
+A CPS faculty member will be notified verbally, then in writing, as early as possible, stating the reason(s) for the layoff and the effective date of the layoff.
 The Union will also receive a copy of such written notice.